-Positive - this policy will have a positive impact on the physical and mental health and wellbeing of all employees in terms of providing guidance to managers and employees on the approach that we will take in redeployment situations where staff may be affected by organisational change.
-We aim to provide guidance which should ensure, wherever possible that employees opportunities are maximised to secure alternative employment and they are supported in understanding and preparing for change.
+Negative - this policy may have a negative impact on the physical and mental health and wellbeing for those employees who are subject to salary protection as the difference between the employee's new salary and their spinal column point they are protected on are non-pensionable. in terms of providing guidance to managers and employees on the approach that we will take in protected salary situations where staff may be affected by organisational change, we aim to provide guidance which should ensure, wherever possible that employees opportunities are maximised to secure alternative employment via redeployment should they so wish and they are supported in understanding and preparing for change.